juancumbeq/platzi-react-with-vite-tailwind/README.md

 	useState(null);
 ```

-In the Home page we apply some changes like creating the search input and setting the `onChange()` event which will update the global state.
+In the Home page, we apply some changes, such as creating the search input and setting the `onChange()` event, which will update the global state.

 Home: